Rao-Aditya-127/llm-engine.cu/details.md

 **Goal:** Move the entire forward pass onto the GPU.
 Every CPU op from Phase 1 gets a hand-written CUDA kernel — no cuBLAS, no CUTLASS.
 Still FP32.

-> **Status: code written, not yet verified.** This phase was authored on a
-> machine with no GPU.
-The code below must be compiled with `nvcc` and run on
+> **Status: verified.** Authored on a machine with no GPU, then compiled with
-> the cloud Linux VM (T4) to clear Checkpoint 2.
-The CPU engine from Phase 1 is
-> the reference: the GPU output must match it.
+> `nvcc` and run on the cloud GPU VM — it compiled and produced correct output
+> on the first try.
+See "Checkpoint 2" below for the numbers.

 ### Why this phase exists